pulumi/docs/content/docs/troubleshooting/faq.md

 ## How can I add support for my favorite language?

 Supported languages run out of process and communicate over gRPC with the Pulumi engine and resource providers.
 The protocol definitions can be found at [https://github.com/pulumi/pulumi/tree/master/sdk/proto](https://github.com/pulumi/pulumi/tree/master/sdk/proto) along with the language providers themselves.
 You can look at how we added support for Go at [https://github.com/pulumi/pulumi/pull/1456](https://github.com/pulumi/pulumi/pull/1456), which should help with scoping.
-There is also a summary of the core work items needed as part of a typical new language in the [New Language Bringup wiki page](https://github.com/pulumi/pulumi/wiki/New-Language-Bringup).
+There is also a summary of the core work items needed as part of adding support for a typical new language on the [New Language Bring Up wiki page](https://github.com/pulumi/pulumi/wiki/New-Language-Bringup).

 ## Does Pulumi support automatic rollback in the event of an error or failure?